 Homes for Sale in Morrisville, North Carolina

-Morrisville is a town located in Wake county and is part of the Research Triangle metropolitan region.
+The town of Morrisville , NC is part of the Research Triangle metropolitan region.
 The town’s location adjacent to the Research Triangle Park, Raleigh-Durham International Airport, and Interstate 40 makes it an attractive location for offices, light industry and hotels.
-People move to Morrisville for many reasons – excellent schools, proximity to Research Triangle Park, and the Raleigh-Durham area to name a few.
-People stay in here because of the superb quality of life .
+People move to Morrisville for many reasons – excellent schools, proximity RTP and the Raleigh-Durham area to name a few.
+Residents remain here because of the superb quality of life .
 Businesses are thriving, neighborhoods are safe, and the winters are mild.
-Centrally-located between the majestic Blue Ridge Mountains to the west and the legendary Outer Banks and Atlantic Coast to the east, Morrisville enjoys an average year-round temperature of 60 degrees.

 Morrisville is home to six parks and a community center.
 They include: